The Nest Learning Thermostat can’t detect wires that are installed

 The Nest Learning Thermostat detects wires by testing them in two ways: mechanically (is a wire inserted?) and electrically (is there an electrical signal on the wire?).
 If a required wire fails either of these tests, setup may not continue.

 Here are some of the most common causes of these errors and how to fix them.
 For help with specific wiring errors, the troubleshooting tool widget will guide you through detailed troubleshooting steps.

 Wires aren’t fully inserted

 Make sure the copper part of the wire is fully inserted in each of the connectors.
 The ends of the wires need to be straight and they need between ⅓ and ½ inch of exposed wire for a reliable connection.

 If your low voltage wires are stranded (each of the low voltage wires is made up of lots of smaller wires), you may run into this error.
-Reinstall your previous thermostat and contact a Nest Certified HVAC technician to have your thermostat wiring replaced or adapted to work with the Nest Learning Thermostat.
+Reinstall your previous thermostat and contact a Nest Pro installer to have your thermostat wiring replaced or adapted to work with the Nest Learning Thermostat.